-When you pay membership dues to the Alpha Zeta Alumni Association, you are supporting the operations of the Fraternity - member relations, chapter development, bookkeeping, database maintenance and other day-to-day functions.
+When you pay alumni membership dues, you are supporting the operations of the Fraternity - member relations, chapter development, bookkeeping, database maintenance and other day-to-day functions.

-Dues help Alpha Zeta stay in contact with chapters, student members and alumni through the Web site, AZ Leader, AZ E-News and this newsletter, AZ News.
-Dues also help develop and produce materials such as the AZ Guidebook, Membership Education Manual and Alpha Zeta Ritual.
+Dues help Alpha Zeta stay in contact with chapters, student members and alumni through the Website and newsletters.
+Dues also help develop and produce materials for chapters.
 Alumni dues keep the lights on and the phones ringing at the national office.
-When you join the AZAA, you are supporting the traditions and future of the Fraternity of Alpha Zeta.
+When you join as an alumni member, you are supporting the traditions and future of the Fraternity of Alpha Zeta.

 Alpha Zeta Foundation

-Whereas the Fraternity operates programs and administers the day-to-day business, the Foundation provides the funding for programs such as the National Alpha Zeta Scholars, Gulf Coast Work Trip and Alpha Zeta-Pioneer Leadership Workshop (formerly New Century Leaders).
+Whereas the Fraternity operates programs and administers the day-to-day business, the Foundation provides the funding for programs such as the National Alpha Zeta Scholars and leadership development programs.